 Dr Dale Cooper is a highly skilled practitioner in the field of enterprise, strategic and project risk management, with over 35 years experience as a senior line manager and an international consultant.
 He has been a Director of Broadleaf Capital International since 1991.

 Dale Cooper is a member of the Standards Australia Joint Technical Committee OB-007 that developed the risk management standard AS/NZS 4360, used as the basis for the international standard ISO 31000, Risk management –- Principles and guidelines.
-He is a Nominated Expert for Australia on IEC Technical Committee 56, Dependability.
+He is a Nominated Expert for Australia on ISO Technical Committee 262, Risk management, and IEC Technical Committee 56, Dependability.
 He was the lead author of the international standard IEC 62198, Managing risk in projects -- Application guidelines.

 He has been the independent Chairman of the Finance, Audit and Risk Committee for the NSW Transport Construction Authority, Chairman of the Audit and Risk Management Committee for the South Australian Attorney-General’s Department, and an independent member of the Audit and Risk Committee for the NSW Rural Fire Service and the Risk Management Committee of the Council of the University of NSW.